tooy2/lazy-terminal/README.md

 # 🎨 Abdo's Custom Terminal Configuration

-A beautiful and functional terminal setup featuring custom navigation, enhanced file listing, and fun commands.
+A beautiful and functional terminal setup featuring custom navigation, enhanced file listing, and fun commands it only support debain biased system and arch based and mac os

 ## ✨ Features